ktorio/ktor-documentation/topics/azure-app-service.md

 ### Step 1: Set up the port {id="port"}

-Here we'll specify the port number where to listen for requests.
 In Azure App Service, the environment variable `PORT` contains the port number open for incoming requests.
 Depending on how you created the app in [configure a Ktor server](server-create-and-configure.topic), you'll need to change your code to read this environment variable in one of two places:

 * If you used the example with port configuration **in code**, the `PORT` environment variable can be read with `System.getenv` and then attempt to parse it to an integer with `.toIntOrNull()`.
 Open the file `Application.kt` and change the port number as shown below: